rdbo/game-hacking-guide/linux_game_hacking.md

 }
 ```

+I *think* you can also link the standard C++ library to your shared library and avoiding this workaround, but I couldn't get it working, so that's that.

 # 2.1 - Handling process and modules

 When doing things internally, we don't need to handle the process.
 If you still want to get its PID, you can use `getpid()`.
 To handle the modules, you could use something called `dl_iterate_phdr`, which will iterate through every loaded module and run a callback function.
 We're not going to use this method, because it is a bit more complicated and also I had an issue where the base address of the returned module information was wrong.
 So, let's keep using the same method as the external: parsing the maps file and reading the module information from there.